ourarash/heikinashi/README.md

 # Heikinashi
->Converting OHLC Candlstick data to Heikin-Ashi
+Converts OHLC Candlstick data to Heikin-Ashi

 The conversion is done based on this: